California State Route 65: Route description

+(a) Route 99 near Bakersfield to Route 198 near Exeter.

+(b) Route 198 near Exeter to Route 80 near Roseville on a route along the easterly side of the San Joaquin Valley, which route may include all or portions of any existing state highway route.

+(c) Route 80 near Roseville to Route 70 near Marysville.

+(d) Route 70 near Marysville to Route 99 in or near Yuba City.

 SR 65 is part of the California Freeway and Expressway System; the southern segment as well as the northern segment in Roseville and near Yuba City are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 California State Route 65 near Exeter.

 South segment

 The southern segment of State Route 65 begins at a partial interchange with State Route 99 north of Bakersfield.
 From here to Porterville is a mostly 40 mi rural two-lane highway through hills and grasslands while passing through the communities of Ducor and Terra Bella.
 This stretch of roadway is often considered very dangerous given the heavy amount of semi-trucks that drive this corridor.
 SR 65 expands to a four-lane freeway through Porterville, downgrading into a four-lane expressway upon leaving the city.
 The highway remains an expressway, passing Strathmore and up to Lindsay.
 The highway is then reduced to a rural two-lane highway through agricultural areas while passing through Exeter.
 SR 65's southern segment ends at the junction of State Route 198.
 This section has been designated the All America City Highway.